ConnorUsaty/ConnorUsaty.github.io/README.md

 # Personal Portfolio Website

 This is my Personal Portfolio Website.
-It is where I showcase my favourite projects.
+It features an interactive home page, an About section, a Contact section and showcases some of my favourite projects.

 ## Website Link